baraaHassan/Code-Forces/README.md

 # Code-Forces
-This repo contains the problem that I solved in Code forces during my competitive programming training phase
+This repo contains the problem that I solved in Codeforces during my competitive programming training phase
 ## Div2.
 A Problems
 - A. New Building for SIS
   - Category: #math